ipatch/dotfiles/jobs/Linux/arch/README.md

 <a name="troubleshooting"></a>

+### troubleshooting / upgrades

+<a name="troubleshooting-upgrades"></a>

+recently upgrading to linux kernel 6.4.1 broke my nvidia proprietary driver installation, and also rendered my bluetooth controller on my builtin bmc 4360 broadcom dual wifi/bluetooth card to stop appearing as a bluetooth controller 🤷‍♂️

+long story short, this whole issue probably warrants some form of blog post, but unfortunately i don't have an active blog going at the moment, so i'll just type my frustations here.

+the quickest fix i came up with was
+1. rebuild the nvidia properitary driver aur package for the cache dir stored within my home dir.
+2. downgrade linux to the last 6.3.x series kernel using the downgrade package provided by AUR

+> **NOTE** be sure to downgrade both linux and linux-headers or the dkms modules will not build, thus rendering the system pretty much useless.

 ### troubleshooting / pacman or yay

+<a name="tshoot-pacman-yay"></a>

 if the below error arrises when trying to upgrade an arch based GNU+Linux system